cs4641team4summer2020/cs4641team4summer2020.github.io/lstmresults.md

 # Prediction of Capacity Reduction over Time with LSTM

 In this model, we used the past capacity curve to predict the future capacity curve (over time).
 This was based on current literature in the field [Y Zhang et al].
-We trained on 60% of the capacity vs time data and used the resulting model to predict the curve for the remaining 40% of cycles.
-In order to train the LSTM, we modified the shape of the input data to represent supervised learning by creating time steps of 3 cycles.
-Each data item, say for the i'th cycle, contained the capacity at cycle i, i-1, and i-2 as features, and its truth value was the capacity at cycle i+1.
-The latest predicted value is iteratively fed back into the model to predict even further into the future.
+We trained on 60% of the capacity data and used the resulting model to predict the curve for the remaining 40% of cycles.
+In order to train the LSTM, we modified the shape of the input data for supervised learning using time steps of 3 cycles.
+The i'th data item in our training data would have 3 features: capacity at cycle i, i-1, and i-2, and a truth value: capacity at cycle i+1.
+The model is used to predict a capacity for the next cycle, and this predicted value is iteratively fed back into the model to predict even further into the future.
 The point where the predicted curve hits 1.4 Ah is the predicted Remaining Useful Life.
-The LSTM contained an LSTM layer of 50 nodes followed by a dense layer condensing it to one node and we trained it for 600 epochs using the RMSProp optimizer.
+Our model contained an LSTM layer of 50 nodes followed by a dense layer of one node.
+We trained it for 600 epochs using the RMSProp optimizer.
 We found that adding anymore layers/nodes/epochs made the model susceptible to overtraining.
 Below, we show our result.
 Our model predicts an RUL of 106 while the real RUL is 124.
 RSME = 0.04 Ah

 ![LSTM Capacity 1](/images/LSTM1Capacity.jpg)